 - Thoroughly wash with hot, soapy water all surfaces that come in contact with raw meat, poultry, fish, and eggs before moving on to the next step in food preparation.
 Consider using paper towels to clean kitchen surfaces.
 If you use dishcloths, wash them often in the hot cycle of your washing machine.
-Keep other surfaces, such as faucets and counter tops, clean by washing with hot, soapy water. - water after each use; then rinse and air or pat dry with clean paper towels.
+Keep other surfaces, such as faucets and counter tops, clean by washing with hot, soapy water. - To keep cutting boards clean, wash them in hot, soapy water after each use; then rinse and air or pat dry with clean paper towels.
 Cutting boards can be sanitized with a solution of 1 tablespoon unscented, liquid chlorine bleach per gallon of water.
 Flood the surface with the bleach solution and allow it to stand for several minutes; then rinse and air or pat dry with clean paper towels.
 Non-porous acrylic, plastic, glass, and solid wood boards can be washed in a dishwasher (laminated boards may crack and split).
 Even plastic boards wear out over time.
-Once cutting boards become excessively worn or develop hard-to-clean grooves, replace them.
+Once cutting boards become excessively worn or develop hardto-clean grooves, replace them.